keapgeek/laravel-keap/README.md

 I jump in to ensure a Laravel 11+ support for this package that completely ignores the PHP SDK and builds it's own wrapper using Laravel helpers and architectures.

+## Keap preparation

+Before we start installing the package, we need to create a Keap developer account and get our API credentials.
+For more information look at the Keap documentation ([Click here to get started](https://developer.keap.com/get-started/)) In shorts the steps are repeated here below:

+### Create a new account

+Create a keap developer account: [Click here](https://keys.developer.keap.com/accounts/create)

+### Create a sandbox

+The sandbox account is useful for testing the API calls before using the application on your Keap production app.
+Create a new sandbox account: [Click here](https://sandbox.keap.com/)

+### Create new APP to access the sandbox version

+To create a new app, once logged in with the developer account, access this page: [Click here](https://keys.developer.keap.com/my-apps/new-app)

+Add a `name`, a `description` and activate the API, then click on `SAVE`.
+You will finally have a `Client Key` and a `Client Secret`.

 ## Installation

 ## Usage